tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![exit](Images/exit.png)

-* By plotting entry/exit positions, security close price, and the moving averages, each entry/exit position can be visualized in relationship to close price.
+* By plotting entry/exit positions, security closing price, and the moving averages, each entry/exit position can be visualized in relationship to close price.

   ```python
   # Visualize exit position relative to close price